-One year ago I went for a run, and I stopped in the middle of the road because I had a thought: what if I wrote a comedy about a girl who wants to be a Saint, not for the holiness but for the fame?
+Two years ago I went for a run, and I stopped in the middle of the road because I had a thought: what if I wrote a comedy about a girl who wants to be a Saint, not for the holiness but for the fame?
 I’m Romanian, what if I set this in Romania in the 17th century, a time when Saints were actual celebrities?
 And what if I played all the characters?
 And get out of the road Diana, a car is about to hit you.

-One year later, I've researched and found one of the few women Russian Orthodox saints, Sfȃnta Teodora de la Sihla.
+Two years later, I've researched and found one of the few women Russian Orthodox saints, Sfȃnta Teodora de la Sihla.
 The historical Teodora did live in Vărzăreşti, ran to the woods to escape an Ottoman attack on her convent, and became a saint.
 I wrote my version of Teodora de la Sihla, with Romanian swear words, larger than life characters, and a lot of gay shit.
 My Teodora is a petty brat at the beginning of the play, and it's only with the help (and criticism) of the other characters that she can stand a chance at being a Saint.

 TEODORA MOLDOVEANU - 14.
 Has wanted to be a Saint since she can remember, but mostly for the fame.